CT Scan

 How the test is performed

 You lie down on a table, which then goes into the doughnut-shaped machine where an X-ray tube rotates around you taking pictures from different angles.
 You’ll need to hold still during the test to avoid blurring the images.
+You may be required to have an IV inserted prior to the scan for an injection of CT contrast.

 How to prepare for the test